orra-dev/orra/docs/rapid-agent-app-devlopment.md

 Orra automatically:
 - Determines the optimal execution flow
-- Handles all agent communication
+- Handles all agent and services communication
+- Provides detailed logs of agent and services input, outputs
 - Manages retries and failures
+- Provides detailed logs of agent and services failures
 - Scales execution based on dependencies

 ## Best Practices